Optimal Auctions through Deep Learning: Advances in Differentiable Economics

-While the original work on automated auction design framed the problem as a linear program (LP) \citep{ConitzerS02,ConitzerS04a}, follow-up works have acknowledged that this approach has severe scalability issues as it requires a number of constraints and variables that is exponential in the number of agents and items \citep{GuoC10}.
-We find that even for small setting with 2 bidders and 3 items (and a discretization of the value into 5 bins per item) the LP takes 69 hours to complete since the LP needs to handle $\approx 10^5$ decision variables and $\approx 4\times10^6$ constraints.
-For the same setting, our approach found an auction with lower regret in just over 9 hours (see Table \ref{tab:regret_vs_lp}).
+While the original work on automated mechanism design (AMD) framed the problem as a linear program (LP)~\citep{ConitzerS02,ConitzerS04a}, this has severe scalablility issues as the formulation scales exponentially in the number of agents and items~\citep{GuoC10}.
+We provide a detailed comparison with an LP-based framework, and find that even for a small setting with two bidders and two items (and a discretization of bidder values into eleven bins per item), the corresponding LP takes 62 hours to complete since the LP needs to handle $\approx 9 \times 10^5$ decision variables and $\approx 3.6 \times10^6$ constraints.